 The Competing Values Framework

-The Competing Values Framework (CVF) is a way to look at how organizations operate.
+The Competing Values Framework (CVF) is a way to look at how organisations operate.
 It is useful in understanding our structure, culture, strategy, leadership and effectiveness.
-It connects the dots between leadership behaviors, how those behaviors create specific types of organizational cultures and competencies, and how the different cultures/competencies produce specific types of value.
-It can also help explain frictions between different teams of different cultures.
+It connects the dots between leadership behaviours, how those behaviours create specific types of organisational cultures and competencies, and how the different cultures/competencies produce specific types of value.
+It can also help explain friction between different teams of different cultures.

-The CVF, identifies two major dimensions: (1) flexibility vs. focus* and (2) internal vs. external orientation**.
-Mapping the two dimensions of “competing values” creates a model with four quadrants, each reflecting a different organizational culture.
-Every organization, and every person within an organization, can be thought of as falling somewhere within these quadrants.
+The CVF identifies two major dimensions: (1) flexibility vs. focus* and (2) internal vs. external orientation**.
+Mapping the two dimensions of “competing values” creates a model with four quadrants, each reflecting a different organisational culture.
+Every organisation, and every person within an organisation, can be thought of as falling somewhere within these quadrants.

 There is no one “best” organizational culture that it prescribes.
 Rather, by understanding where an organization falls in the quadrants, the CVF model helps us understand what the underlying culture is, what kinds of outcomes are likely, and what leadership qualities will be most effective.